juanroldan1989/color-tracking/README.md

 5. Dashboards updated accordingly in `frontend`

 **Pros:**
+- Frontend business logic reduced to a minimum.
 - Data displayed always matches records in database, even after page reload.
 - UI updated for `all clients` with given API Key.

 **Cons:**
 - UX is less performant than `Approach 1`

+:white_check_mark: This approach has been implemented.

 ### Approach 3